turbolent/w2c2/README.md

 - Separate compilation into multiple files
 - Parallel compilation
 - Support for multiple modules and instances
+- Support for generating debug information:
+  - Function names, if function names are provided in the [`names` custom section](https://webassembly.github.io/spec/core/appendix/custom.html#function-names)
+  - Source line mapping, if DWARF line information is provided in the [`.debug_line` custom section](https://yurydelendik.github.io/webassembly-dwarf/).
+    Requires [libdwarf](https://github.com/davea42/libdwarf-code) to be installed.
+See instructions below.
 - WASI implementation which is able to run clang and Python

 ## Performance